TERMS & CONTACTS

 It is strongly recommended that because of the waiting time that you order all your Cites requirements at one time so they can all be put on the one permit and kept seperately from all other species.

 Please note Customers in the EU countries need to have an import permit from their wildlife departments in order to legally import Cites listed butterflies into their country.
 You would have to wait until the Canadian permit is ready in order to make your application in your country as your wildlife would need to have a copy of the incoming permit in order to issue you your import permit.
 This is a very time consuming endeavour and you may not wish to go through this excercise.
 Due to this requirement no Cites listed butterflies will be sent to any countries that require an import permit.

 For customers within Canada no permit is required.

 All insects are imported legally into Canada.
 Many countries now issue export permits with quotas on species hunted or trapped in the wild.
 Many of the species are raised or ranched on farms specifically for the industry, which provides a source of income in those countries.
-In this way habitat protection is recognized and the insects thought of as a renewable resource, giving great creedence to the statement "selling insects to save insects".
+In this way habitat protection is recognized and the insects thought of as a renewable resource, giving great credence to the statement "selling insects to save insects".